Operations

 Weekly Operating Cycle

-The path from source file to next customer touch.
+The path from source data to next customer touch.

 This is the operating rhythm most teams are trying to tighten: load the book, prioritize pressure, drive follow-up, and walk into forecast review prepared.